An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling

 For the results of the Gaussian instances with $n=10\,000$ squares and $N=400$ updates plotted in Figures~\ref{fig:gauss-ins:appendix} (insertions) and~\ref{fig:gauss-del:appendix} (deletions) we observe the same ranking between the different algorithms.
 However, due to the non-uniform distribution of squares, the solution sizes are more varying, especially for the insertions.
 For the deletions it is interesting to see that \grid\ and \misg\ have more strongly varying runtimes, which is in contrast to the deletions in the uniform instance, possibly due to the dependence on the vertex degree.
-The best solutions are computed by \misr\ and \misg, which show similar deletion times, but the insertion times of \misr\ are one order of magnitude faster than \misg.
-Algorithm \glinea\ again reaches more than 80\% of the quality of the MIS algorithms, with a speed-up between one and two orders of magnitude.
+The best solutions are computed by \misr\ and \misg.
+Regarding the runtime, \misr\ has more homogeneous update times ranging between the extrema of \misg, while they are comparably fast for insertions in average.